-There are certain firm characteristics which can drive both the decision to lobby and lending behavior.
-Examples of such characteristics include screening technology, underwriting, securitization techniques; specialization of the lender; or the capacity to acquire private information regarding the probability distribution of future states of the world.
-Due to such characteristics, certain lenders will make riskier loans, and also have more to gain from a relaxation of the regulatory rules that limit risk-taking.
-In order to ensure that the regulatory environment remains / becomes lax, these lenders will lobby more intensively against tighter rules and regulations so that they can continue/start making risky loans.
-Consider a simple example where lender i has a lower cost of securitizing loans.
-In that case, any regulation that reduces restrictions on securitization activities generates higher profits for lender i compared to other lenders with higher costs.
-Hence the benefits from lobbying for such regulations would be higher for lender i.
-Lender i would lobby more at time t, and if lobbying efforts are successful and the rules are not tightened, this would allow the lender to engage in riskier lending in period t + 1 and subsequent periods.
-Given their risky portfolios, these lenders are more likely to experience worse loan outcomes and suffer from bigger losses, if hit by adverse shocks.
+intensively against tighter rules and regulations so that they can continue/start making risky loans.
+Consider a simple example where lender i has a comparative advantage due to a lower cost of securitizing loans.
+In that case, any regulation that reduces restrictions on securitization activities may generate higher gains for lender i compared to other lenders with higher costs.
+Hence, the benefits from lobbying for such regulations would be higher for lender i.
+Lender i would therefore lobby more than other lenders at time t, even if other lenders may free-ride and also benefit (but to a lesser extent) from lax regulations because of higher gains that accrue to him from lobbying.
+If lobbying efforts are successful and the rules are not tightened, this would allow lender i to engage in riskier lending in period t+1 and in subsequent periods.
+Although the new rules would apply to all lenders, lender i has a comparative advantage, which enables him to take more risks under these rules compared to other lenders.
+Moreover, given their risky portfolios, lender i would be more likely to experience worse loan outcomes and experience higher losses, if hit by adverse shocks.

 For example, Citigroup lobbied intensively against H.R.
-1051 -- Predatory Lending Consumer Protection Act of 2001 (for example, it spent \$3 million over January-June 2002), which aimed to put tighter restrictions on lenders (see appendix for more details on the bill), and this was never signed into law.
+1051 -- Predatory Lending Consumer Protection Act of 2001 (spending a total of \$3 million over January-June 2002 on this and other issues related to mortgage and securities markets), which aimed to put tighter restrictions on lenders (see Appendix for more details on the bill), and this was never signed into law.
 Indeed, during 1999-2006, 93 percent of all the bills promoting tighter regulation were never signed into law.
-Importantly, two key pieces of legislation to promote lax lending in mortgage markets -- American Homeownership and Economic Opportunity Act of 2000, and American Dream Downpayment Act --- were in fact, signed into law.
+Importantly, two key pieces of legislation to promote lax lending in mortgage markets - American Homeownership and Economic Opportunity Act of 2000, and American Dream Downpayment Act of 2003 - were in fact signed into law.